-Linda McGillis Hall, RN, PhD, FCAHS, FCNEI, FAAN, is the Kathleen Russell Distinguished Professor in the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto.
-She served as the Associate Dean Research at the Faculty (2007-2013 and 2014-2018), Acting Dean (July-Dec 2011), and Interim Dean (July 2013-August 2014).
-She is a recognized leader in nursing health services and systems research and is the first Canadian nurse to be inducted as an American Academy of Nursing International Fellow (2007), is the inaugural recipient of the Canadian Nurses Association Order of Merit for Nursing Research in Canada (2008), was inducted as a fellow of the Canadian Academy of Health Sciences (2010), and is a Fellow of the Canadian Nurse Educator Institute (2018).
+Linda McGillis Hall, RN, PhD, FCAHS, FCAN, FCNEI, FAAN, is a Professor in the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto.
+She served as the Associate Dean Research at the Faculty (2007-2013 and 2014-2018), Acting Dean (July-Dec 2011), Interim Dean (July 2013-August 2014), and the Kathleen Russell Distinguished Professor (2013-2019).
+She is a recognized leader in nursing health services and systems research and is the first Canadian nurse to be inducted as an American Academy of Nursing International Fellow (2007), is the inaugural recipient of the Canadian Nurses Association Order of Merit for Nursing Research in Canada (2008), was inducted as a fellow of the Canadian Academy of Health Sciences (2010), is a Fellow of the Canadian Nurse Educator Institute (2018) and a Fellow of the Canadian Academy of Nursing (2020).
 Her research has also earned her a Ministry of Health and Long-Term Care [MOHLTC] Nursing Senior Career Research Award (2009-2012), a Canadian Institutes of Health Research [CIHR] New Investigator Award (2002-2007), and a Premier’s Research Excellence Award from the Government of Ontario (2003-2008).

 She received the Award for Excellence in Nursing Research from the Canadian Association of Schools of Nursing (2011), the Research Mentorship Award from the US Health Services Research Organization – Academy Health’s Interdisciplinary Research Group on Nursing Issues (2013), was named a Senior Massey Fellow (2015), selected to the Sigma Theta Tau Honor Society of Nursing, Nurse International Researcher Hall of Fame (2016), and was also named the 2017 Pat Griffin Scholar by the Canadian Association of Schools of Nursing.
 Professor McGillis Hall gives invited presentations nationally and internationally, contributes to review panels and works extensively with policy leaders, professional and union leaders, and federal and provincial governments around nursing health human resources and outcomes issues.

 Her research program focuses on health human resources, the nursing work environment and how these influence nurse migration and patient outcomes.
-Her current work is focused on the relationship between nurse staffing and hospital performance and the integration of newly graduated nurses into practice environments in Canada.
+Her current work is focused on the relationship between nurse staffing and hospital performance and the quality of nursing practice environments in Canada.

 University of Toronto, PhD